• plumbing heating and air alliance member

 If your company can stay at the top of their mind, it will likely be the one they contact when the need arises.

-As a local HVAC company, you want your Google Business Profile to rank in Google Maps results, just as you want your website to rank in Google Search results.
+As a local HVAC company, you want your Google Business Profile (formerly known as Google My Business) to rank in Google Maps results, just as you want your website to rank in Google Search results.

-When your website and business profile rank on the top of Google (in the Maps and Search sections), it creates a halo effect for searchers.
+When your website and business profile rank at the top of Google (in the Maps and Search sections), it creates a halo effect for searchers.

 “Who is this HVAC company ranking simultaneously on Google Maps and Google Search?”